gatsbyjs/gatsby/docs/docs/upgrade-gatsy-and-dependencies.md

 In case that you are updating Gatsby, be sure to also update Gatsby related plugins, you can identify them because their name start with `gatsby-`, this only applies to plugins managed in the gatsbyjs/gatsby repo, for community plugins check beforehand if there is a new version you can upgrade to.

 ## Updating all your dependencies at once
-After adding the corresponding anotations into your `package.json` file, you can run the update to command in npm or the upgrade command if you are using yarn, remember that you only have to use one of yarn or npm:
+After adding the corresponding annotations into your `package.json` file, you can run the update to command in npm or the upgrade command if you are using yarn, remember that you only have to use one of yarn or npm:

 ```shell
 npm update